Know More

 October 2025

-Ingvild Bode and Anna Nadibaidze contributed through the following two articles to the collection of Ethics of Military AI: Responsibility, Control and Moral judgement.
+Ingvild Bode and Anna Nadibaidze contributed to the special issue “The Ethics of Military AI: Responsibility, Control and Moral Judgement”, published in Ethics and Information Technology and edited by Jeroen van den Hoven and Jonne Maas.

-Article 1 focuses on the establishment of human responsibility and accountability at the early stages of the lifecycle for AI-based defence systems.
-It calls for a shift towards recognizing and assigning responsibility for human involvement throughout the early stages – including research, design, testing and procurement – to mitigate potential risks before deployment.
-The article recommends the adoption of IEEE-SA Lifecycle Framework, consideration of policy knots and Human Readiness Levels.
-The article also includes contributions from Ariel Conn.
+In the article “Establishing human responsibility and accountability at early stages of the lifecycle for AI-based defence systems“, Ariel Conn (Mag10 Consulting) and Ingvild Bode focus on the establishment of human responsibility and accountability at the early stages of the lifecycle for AI-based defence systems.
+They call for a shift towards recognizing and assigning responsibility for human involvement throughout the early stages of the lifecycle to mitigate potential risks before deployment.

 Policy Publications